survivejs/react-book/manuscript/07_implementing_dnd.md

 T> Decorators provide us simple means to annotate our components.
 Alternatively we could use syntax such as `DragDropContext(HTML5Backend)(App)` but this would get rather unwieldy when we want to apply multiple decorators.
 It's a valid alternative, though.
 See the decorator appendix to understand in detail how they work and how to implement them yourself.

 T> Back-ends allow us to customize React DnD behavior.
-For instance we can add [support for touch](https://github.com/gaearon/react-dnd/pull/240) to our application using one.
+For instance, we can add [support for touch](https://github.com/gaearon/react-dnd/pull/240) to our application using one.
 There's also a testing specific one available.

 ## Preparing Notes to Be Sorted